androidnotes/androidnotes.github.io/_posts/2016-01-17-dagger-2-starter-part-1.markdown

 }
 {% endhighlight %}

 As mentioned earlier, Dagger is the one who will manage the satisfaction of all dependencies and their respective transitive dependencies for you.
-You only have to make sure that those transitive dependencies are going to be included in the DAG by creating provider methods that return the transitive dependencies' type or by following step #2.
+You only have to make sure that those transitive dependencies are going to be included in the DAG by creating provider methods that return the transitive dependencies' types or by following step #2.

-It is also best to group modules and provider methods in a logical manner since they are really designed that way.
+It is also best to group modules and provider methods in a logical manner since they are really designed to be like that.
 You can define modules to include other modules to maintain reusability and modularity.

 {% highlight java %}
 @Module